Affectiva

-Affectiva is an artificial intelligence software development company.
-In 2021, the company was acquired by SmartEye.
-The company claimed its AI understood human emotions, cognitive states, activities and the objects people use, by analyzing facial and vocal expressions.
-The offshoot of MIT Media Lab, Affectiva created a new technological category of artificial emotional intelligence, namely, Emotion AI.
+Affectiva is an artificial intelligence software development company based in Boston, Massachusetts.
+An offshoot of MIT Media Lab, Affectiva created a new technological category of artificial emotional intelligence, namely, Emotion AI.

+The company claimed its AI understood human emotions, cognitive states, activities and the objects people use, by analyzing facial and vocal expressions.In 2021, the company was acquired by SmartEye.

 History

-Affectiva was co-founded by Rana el Kaliouby, who became chief executive officer as of May 25, 2016, and Rosalind W. Picard, who worked as chairman and Chief Scientist until 2013.
+Affectiva was co-founded by Rana el Kaliouby, who became chief executive officer on May 25, 2016, and Rosalind W. Picard, who worked as chairman and Chief Scientist until 2013.
 Both of Affectiva's early products grew out of collaborative research at the MIT's Media Lab to help people on the autism spectrum.

-Affectiva was acquired for a mostly-stock deal of $73.5m by Swedish SmartEye, a former competitor.
+In May 2021, Affectiva was acquired for a mostly-stock deal of $73.5m by Swedish SmartEye, a former competitor.

 Technology

 The company has expanded its Emotion AI technology to detect more than facial expressions, reactions and emotions.
 Affectiva's software detects complex and nuanced emotions, cognitive states, such as drowsiness and distraction, certain activities and the objects people use.
 It does that by analyzing the human face, vocal intonations and body posture.

 Affectiva's AI is built with deep learning, computer vision, and large amounts of data that has been collected in real-world scenarios.
 The AI uses an optical sensor like a webcam or smartphone camera to identify a human face in real-time.
 Then, computer vision algorithms identify key features on the face, which are analyzed by deep learning algorithms to classify facial expressions.
 These facial expressions are then mapped back to emotions.
 One journal paper found the Affectiva iMotions Facial Expression Analysis Software results are comparable to results using facial Electromyography.
 Affectiva also uses computer vision to detect objects like a cellphone and car seat, as well as body key points, which track body joints to determine movement and location.

 Affectiva has collected massive amounts of data that are used to train and test the company's deep learning algorithms, and provide insight into human emotional reactions and engagement.
-The company has analyzed more than 10 million face videos from 90 countries, making it one of the largest data repositories of its kind.
-Affectiva has also collected more than 19,000 hours of automotive in-cabin data from 4,000 unique individuals.
-This automotive data is used to adapt its algorithms to varying camera angles, lighting and other environmental conditions in a vehicle.
+The company has analyzed more than 19 million face videos from for than 90 countries, making it one of the largest data repositories of its kind.